Skip to content

 Return HTTP 200 immediately and enqueue the payload for async processing.
 Heavy work in the request handler risks timeouts and missed deliveries.

-Use the `X-Webhook-Idempotency-Key` header to detect duplicate deliveries.
-Store processed keys in a database or cache and skip any key you have already seen.
-This is critical for financial operations - you never want to credit an account twice for the same transaction.
+Use event_id from the body (or X-Webhook-Event-Id from the headers — they are the same value) to detect duplicate deliveries.
+Store processed IDs in a database or cache and skip any you have already seen.
+This is critical for financial operations — you never want to credit an account twice for the same transaction.

 const transfers = payload.item.events.filter(